raspberrypi/documentation/remote-access/ssh/README.md

 # SSH (Secure Shell)

 You can access the command line of a Raspberry Pi remotely from another computer or device on the same network using SSH.
-The Pi will act as a remote device, which you can connect to using a client on another machine.
+The Raspberry Pi will act as a remote device, to which you can connect using a client on another machine.

 Note that you only have access to the command line, not the full desktop environment.
 For the full remote desktop, see [VNC](../vnc/README.md).

 ##1.
-Set up your local network and WiFi
+Set up your local network

 Make sure your Raspberry Pi is properly set up and connected.
-If you're using Wifi, this can be done via Pixel's [user interface](../../configuration/wireless/README.md), or entirely on the [command line](../../configuration/wireless/wireless-cli.md).
+If you are using wireless networking, this can be enabled via Pixel's [user interface](../../configuration/wireless/README.md), or using the [command line](../../configuration/wireless/wireless-cli.md).

-If you are using an ethernet cable, just plug your Raspberry Pi directly into your router, and wired networking will be set up automatically.
+If you are using an ethernet cable, plug your Raspberry Pi directly into your router, and wired networking will be set up automatically.

 You will need to note down the IP address of your Pi in order to connect to it later.
-Using the `ipconfig` command will display information about the current network status, including the IP address, or you can use `hostname -I` to just display the IP addresses associated with the device.
+Using the `ipconfig` command will display information about the current network status, including the IP address, or you can use `hostname -I` to display the IP addresses associated with the device.

 ##2.
 Enable SSH
 As of the November 2016 release, Raspbian has the SSH server disabled by default.
 It can be enabled manually from the desktop: